PaddlePaddle/PaddleRS/docs/cases/sr_seg_en.md

 ## 5 Summarize
 - This project called the super resolution reconstruction interface provided by PaddleRS, used the DRN model to reconstruct the low-resolution image acquired in reality, and then segmtioned the reconstructed image.
 From the results, **the segmentation result of the image after super resolution reconstruction was better**
-- **Deficiency**：compared with low-resolution images, the prediction accuracy after super-resolution reconstruction is improved from the visual point of view, but it does not reach the effect of UDD6 test set.
+- **Deficiency**: compared with low-resolution images, the prediction accuracy after super-resolution reconstruction is improved from the visual point of view, but it does not reach the effect of UDD6 test set.
 Therefore, **the generalization ability of model also needs to be improved, and super-resolution reconstruction alone is still not good enough**
-- **Future work**：the super resolution reconstruction will be integrated into PaddleRS transform module, which can be called before high-level task prediction to improve image quality, please pay attention to [PaddleRS](https://github.com/PaddlePaddle/PaddleRS)
+- **Future work**: the super resolution reconstruction will be integrated into PaddleRS transform module, which can be called before high-level task prediction to improve image quality, please pay attention to [PaddleRS](https://github.com/PaddlePaddle/PaddleRS)